Holy Moses (American band): Background

-The roots of the band lie in the country rock band Kangaroo, which formed in 1968 around folk singer Barbara Keith, multi-instrumentalist John Hall, guitarist Teddy Speleos, and drummer/vocalist N. D. Smart (previously of the Remains).
-Speleos (born Theodore Edward Speleos, 1951) was a virtuoso guitarist who had previously replaced Roy Buchanan, and played with Hall, in rock and roll band the British Walkers, and whose style was sometimes compared with Jimi Hendrix.
-In his autobiography Born To Run, Bruce Springsteen wrote that he and Steve Van Zant used to see Speleos playing in bands in Greenwich Village, and used to "sit there slack-jawed at his sound, technique and nonchalance... ".
-The group, Kangaroo, came to be based in Washington, D.C., and developed an enthusiastic live following.
-They released a self-titled album on MGM Records.
-Reviewer Richie Unterberger said of the album that "there are few other albums of the late '60s... on which so much talent is evident, but so little coheres into satisfying results."
+Speleos and Smart (previously of the Remains). were earlier in the band Kangaroo, formed in 1968 also featuring folk singer Barbara Keith, and multi-instrumentalist John Hall.

+Speleos (born Theodore Edward Speleos, 1951) was a virtuoso guitarist who had previously replaced Roy Buchanan, and played with Hall, in rock and roll band the British Walkers.
+Speleos' style on electric guitar was often compared with Jimi Hendrix.
+In his autobiography Born To Run, Bruce Springsteen wrote that he and Steve Van Zant used to see Speleos playing at the Cafe Wha? in Greenwich Village, and would "sit there slack-jawed at his sound, technique and nonchalance... ".
+John Hall and Teddy had played together before in Washington, D.C., and developed an enthusiastic live following.
+Kangaroo released several singles and a self-titled album on MGM Records.
 The band split up in early 1969.
-Hall moved on to form the band Orleans before becoming a politician; Smart later formed Mountain with Leslie West; and Keith began a solo career.
+Hall moved on to form the band Orleans and later served as a U.S. State Senator; Smart later formed Mountain with Leslie West; and Keith began a solo career.
+Speleos moved to Woodstock, New York where the rest of the band Holy Moses came together.